-Each house has a staff member who functions as house advisor Each house has a senior House Captain (from Grade 11) and a junior student Captain (from Grade 9) Each house holds a general meeting at the beginning of the school year to select the student leaders in their house.
+- Each house has a staff member who functions as house advisor - Each house has a senior House Captain (from Grade 11) - Each house holds a general meeting at the beginning of the school year to select the student leaders in their house.
 The appointment is for one year.